Travel.State.Gov > International Travel > Country Information > Croatia International Travel Information

 We strongly recommend supplemental insurance to cover medical evacuation.

-If traveling with prescription medication, please visit the U.S. Embassy’s website for information on bringing medical drugs for personal use when traveling to Croatia.
+If traveling with prescription medication, please check with the government of Croatia and its Minister of Foreign Affairs to make sure the medication is legal in Croatia.
+Always carry your prescription medication in original packaging with your doctor’s prescription.
+Visit the U.S. Embassy’s website for information on bringing medical drugs for personal use when traveling to Croatia.
 Note that Croatian law prohibits the importation of drugs via postal mail.

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.